top of page

 71E_9709a_edited_edited.jpg

-Singaporean composer Terrence WONG Fei Yang (b.
-1989) graduated with a Master of Music in Composition in 2021 from the Royal College of Music (RCM) with the aid of both the Robert Anderson Award from the RCM as well as the National Arts Council (Singapore) Arts Scholarship (Postgraduate).
-Apart from having studied composition with William Mival, he has also previously studied under the tutelage of Zechariah Goh Toh Chai and Kenneth Hesketh, as well as conducting with Lim Yau and Leonard Tan.
+Terrence WONG Fei Yang (b.
+1989, Singapore) graduated with a Master of Music in Composition in 2021 from the Royal College of Music (RCM) with the support of the Robert Anderson Award from the RCM as well as the National Arts Council Arts Scholarship (Postgraduate).
+Wong has studied composition with William Mival, Zechariah Goh Toh Chai and Kenneth Hesketh, as well as conducting with Lim Yau and Leonard Tan.

-He believes that music composition is a lifelong yet fulfilling process of research, appreciation, creative thinking and performance, and aims to express the intricacies of life, love, loss and death through his work.
+All in all, Wong believes that his musical journey encompasses a lifelong and fulfilling process of research, appreciation, creative thinking and performance, and aims to express the intricacies of life, love, loss and death through his work.

 bottom of page